 - The applicant will be adequately maintained, accommodated and cared for in the UK by the sponsor without recourse to public funds.

 - The applicant must also not fall for refusal under any of the suitability grounds.
 These include where the applicant’s presence in the UK is not conducive to the public good, for example, because of the applicant’s conduct, character, associations or other reasons that make it undesirable to grant them entry clearance, including where they have been convicted of a serious criminal offence.
-A full list of grounds can be found at Section S-EC: Suitability-entry clearance of Appendix FM.

 How to apply for an ADR visa